ClickHouse/ClickHouse/docs/en/sql-reference/functions/splitting-merging-functions.md

 ## ngrams {#ngrams}

-Splits the ASCII string into n-grams of `ngramsize` symbols.
+Splits the UTF-8 string into n-grams of `ngramsize` symbols.

 **Syntax**